-With respect to preventing the abuse of power, it is absolutely necessary that the United Nations, through the Security Council, engages effectively in fulfilling its obligations under the UN Charter.
-As I have maintained so many times in the past, the first condition is that the members of the Security Council respect international law and in particular the UN Charter and fundamental human rights standards both when they serve on the Council and in general, when they act internationally or at the national level.
+With respect to preventing the abuse of power, it is absolutely necessary that the United Nations through the Security Council engages effectively in fulfilling its obligations under the UN Charter.
+As I have maintained so many times in the past, the first condition is that the members of the Security Council respect international law and in particular the UN Charter and fundamental human rights standards both when they serve on the Council and in general when they act internationally or at the national level.
 They must set the example by adhering to the rule of law and in particular respect the law of which they are the custodians - the UN Charter.

-The members of the Council, and in particular, the five permanent members, must be able to join hands when the Council is confronted with situations that threaten international peace and security.
+The members of the Council, and in particular the five permanent members, must be able to join hands when the Council is confronted with situations that threaten international peace and security.
 The failure of the Council to deal in an effective manner with situations like the one in Syria is a tragedy, to say the least.
-And by demonstrating that they are unable to join hands in situations of this kind, they actually find conflicts instead of preventing them through resolute action when this is needed.
-Even greater damage to our system of collective security is mind, when permanent members of the Council violate the UN Charter, as it happened in Iraq in 2003, in Georgia in 2008, and now in Ukraine.
-To a 1 o server who has followed the work of the Security Council for many years, it is perplexing to conclude that the members of the Council are sometimes unable to use the formidable potential that the Security Council represe.
-S. Reference is made again to the recommendations by the InterAction Council just quoted.
-The council is security in the council is preventionally the council is security in the council is made again to the recommendations by the InterAction Council just quoted.
+And by demonstrating that they are unable to join hands in situations of this kind, they actually fuel conflicts instead of preventing them through resolute action when this is needed.
+Even greater damage to our system of collective security is made when permanent members of the Council violate the UN Charter, as happened in Iraq in 2003, in Georgia in 2008, and now in Ukraine.
+To an observer who has followed the work of the Security Council for many years, it is perplexing to conclude that the members of the Council are sometimes unable to use the formidable potential that the Security Council represents.
+Reference is made again to the recommendations by the InterAction Council just quoted.
+19

-With respect to the pursuit of international criminal justice, it is important o remember that justice should primarily be delivered at the national level.
+With respect to the pursuit of international criminal justice it is important to remember that justice should primarily be delivered at the national level.
 The principle of complementarity laid down in the Rome Statute should be the common standard in the future.
-Therefore, there is also here room for
+Therefore, there is also here room for legal technical assistance to states that are still not able to deliver justice at the national level.